During the snowstorm the white sky flattens to infinity.

 Otter paused for a moment to stoke the fire, as if preparing for, or avoiding, his response.
 “I believe that when we are born we have an innate understanding of good.
 That’s the piece of God in all of us.
 But throughout our lives we make choices that take us onto or away from God’s path.
 Evil may tempt us, but we have that piece of good within us, so it’s always a choice to be bad; we always know better.”

 “One day, quite by accident, I stumbled upon our family’s savings. $200.
 For a teacher, which is what I was, it was one entire year’s wages.
 I couldn’t stop thinking about that money.
 I thought of it every day.
 Five summers ago, on the last day of school, I went out drinking with some teachers who were my friends and I mentioned the money.
 I let myself be convinced by them to steal it.
 We called it borrowing.
 I took the money and we went to Sault Ste.
 Marie.”
-He waved northwest, in the direction of the Sault.
+He waved northwest.
 “We drank for the entire month of July.
 Gavin, you can unwind an entire life in one month.”

 “Joshua, I’ve seen it happen in one minute.”